mi-erasmusmc/aioli/README.md

 - Get a more exact mapping of fears drug data before moving to the roll up by using the route and dose info present in faers (expected March 2021)
-- Add a configuration file for db settings and run options rxnav limit etc.
+- Add a configuration file for db settings, run options, rxnav limit whatever needs configuring.
 - Replace aeolus in its entirety (with ability to update your existing data, with single command and without doing all the whole downloading and mapping steps from scratch).